Green warehouse, net profit

 Today’s conscientious customer and warehouse investor is not only concerned with the present impact of the buildings on their surrounding areas, but also on the affect they will have in the future.

 Customers appreciate such an approach.
 7R is currently developing an innovative distribution centre in Radzymin for grocery store chain Żabka, where the energy will be provided from photovoltaic panels.
 This will also benefit from, among other features, anti-smog towers and dust-free cubes in the manoeuvring square.
 For BWI Group’s new facility near Kraków, the power, heating, cooling and ventilation of the building will be provided exclusively through the use of a gas-powered trigeneration system.
+“We are moving towards self-sufficient, zero-emission warehouses, entirely powered through renewable energy sources.
+Therefore, in the future, for example, we will be combining a range of renewable energy sources, including not only photovoltaic panels but also heat pumps and vertical wind turbines”, reveals Edyta Knap.

 Moving towards a green future involves not just a series of fresh challenges, but also opens up new opportunities for architects.
 For example, at the moment the construction of warehouses with photovoltaic roof installations requires additional reinforcements in the design – but the technology for this is rapidly evolving.

-“New materials for the construction of roofs or façades that already have built-in photovoltaic cells are now available.
-These will provide us with even more options,” adds 7R’s architect.
+New materials for the construction of roofs or façades that already have built-in photovoltaic cells are now available.
+These will provide us with even more options.